ASTP naval and Apollo splashdown covers

 Sean Masaar cover - Beck's 998 cachet + USS New Orleans cancellation

-"perfect" ASTP cover - ArtCraft FDC + ASTP stamp + onboard cancellation.
-Such covers possibly appeared after mail exchange on Jul 19. $20 on ebay
+perfect ASTP cover - ArtCraft FDC + ASTP stamp + onboard cancellation.
+Such covers possibly appeared after mail exchange on Jul 19.

-USS New Orleans ASTP cover with Tom Stafford and Vance Brand signatures although Slayton's signature is missing this cover has a "more than perfect" design 122 EUR on C.G. auction
+USS New Orleans ASTP cover with Tom Stafford and Vance Brand signatures although Slayton's signature is missing, this cover has a more than perfect design

 crew cover of postmaster